Directional genetic differentiation and asymmetric migration: Theory

-\section{Measures of genetic differentiation}
+\subsection{Measures of genetic differentiation}

-As a general feature, measures of genetic differentiation are zero if the allele frequencies of the populations are equal (total similarity), values larger than zero indicate differences in allele frequencies and a value of one indicate no shared alleles (total differentiation) \citep{Meirmans11}.
-Generally they are based on two values, the mean heterozygosity in the total population ($H_t$) and the mean heterozygosity within the individual populations ($H_s$) \citep{Meirmans11}.
-For ease of discussion we here introduce vector notations of these parameters and of the measures $G_{st}$ and $D$.
+For measures of genetic differentiation a value of zero indicate that the allele frequencies among populations are equal, while values larger then zero represent increasing differences \citep{Meirmans11}.
+Generally, these genetic differentiation measures are based on two parameters, which describe the distribution of genetic diversity among populations, namely, the mean heterozygosity in the total population ($H_t$) and the mean heterozygosity within the individual populations ($H_s$) \citep{Meirmans11}.
+While an extensive formal set of notations exists for these two parameters, as well as for $G_{st}$ and $D$, in here we introduce vector notations which make it possible to carry out calculations for a number of populations simultaneously.

 Let the total number of different alleles present in $P$ populations be $N$.
+For now, equal population sizes are assumed.
 The allele frequencies in the individual populations can then be arranged in the $N\times P$-matrix $A$.

 where the matrix element $a_{ij}$ represents the frequency of allele $i$ in population $j$ with $\sum_ia_{ij}=1$ for any population $j$.
-The column vectors $\boldsymbol{a_j}\in[0,1]^N$ constitute the allele frequencies in the individual populations.\footnote{Please note, that bold letters indicate vectors.} For each population, the degree of heterozygosity ($H$) can be calculated from the vector of allele frequencies $\boldsymbol{a}\in[0,1]^N$ as:
+The column vectors $\boldsymbol{a_j}\in[0,1]^N$ constitute the allele frequencies in the individual populations, please note that bold letters indicate vectors.
+For each population, the degree of heterozygosity ($H$) can be estimated from the vector of allele frequencies $\boldsymbol{a}\in[0,1]^N$ as:

-For a pairwise comparison of two populations with allele frequencies $\boldsymbol{a}\in[0,1]^N$ and $\boldsymbol{b}\in[0,1]^N$, within-population heterozygosity ($H_s$) and total-population heterozygosity ($H_t$) can be calculated from equation (\ref{eq:heterozygosity}) as:
+For a pairwise comparison involving two populations with allele frequencies $\boldsymbol{a}\in[0,1]^N$ and $\boldsymbol{b}\in[0,1]^N$, within-population heterozygosity ($H_s$) and total-population heterozygosity ($H_t$) can be estimated from equation (\ref{eq:heterozygosity}) as:

-From these expressions the relevant measures for genetic differentiation between populations with allele frequencies $\boldsymbol{a}$ and $\boldsymbol{b}$ can be defined using vector algebra:
+From these expressions measures for genetic differentiation between populations with allele frequencies $\boldsymbol{a}$ and $\boldsymbol{b}$ can be defined using vector algebra: